The volumes of the Hitchin-Riemann moduli spaces are infinite: Introduction

-The Weil-Petersson volume of the Riemann moduli space is finite and there is a recursive formula for computing its volume \cite{mirzakhani2007,mirzakhani20072}.
-Despite the fact that the Riemann moduli space can be seen as a Hitchin moduli space, $\mathcal{M}(S)=\mathcal{M}_2(S)$, Labourie and McShane \cite{LM09} claimed that the Atiyah-Bott-Goldman volume of $\mathcal{M}_n(S)$ is infinite for $n>2$ when $S$ has a non-empty boundary or a puncture.
-However, no proof for this assertion has been written down.
+The Weil-Petersson volume of the Riemann moduli space is finite and there is a recursive formula for computing its volume by Mirzakhani \cite{mirzakhani2007,mirzakhani20072}.
+Despite intimate relationship between $\mathcal{M}(S,\mathbf{B})$ and $\mathcal{M}_{\PSL_n(\bR)}(S,\mathbf{B})$, Labourie and McShane \cite{LM09} suggested that the volume of $\mathcal{M}_{\PSL_n(\bR)}(S,\mathbf{B})$ is infinite for $n\ge 3$ when $S$ has a non-empty boundary.
+The technique for the proof of Theorem~\ref{thm:main} also confirms this claim: